Connecting Puppet Enterprise with external directory services

 - To make the change take affect, run Puppet (

 puppet agent -t).
-Running Puppet will restart pe-console-services.
+Running Puppet restarts pe-console-services.

-Once this value is set, the directory server’s certificate will be verified whenever RBAC is configured to connect to the directory server using SSL.
+After this value is set, the directory server’s certificate will be verified whenever RBAC is configured to connect to the directory server using SSL.

 Once your external directory has been connected to PE, see Working with user groups and users from an external directory service.